-Over the years, scientists have begun taking a closer look at the actual benefits of the dandelion plant and its leaves in particular.
+Over the years, scientists have taken a closer look at the actual benefits of the dandelion plant, with dandelion leaves particular.
 It is believed that the first ever recorded reference made with respect to dandelions as such was in its use as a natural medicine in the 10th – 11th centuries by physicians in the Middle East.
-In fact, all parts of the plant including the flowers, roots and leaves were used in various preparations and for different purposes.
+In fact, all parts of the plant including the flowers, roots and leaves were used in various preparations, from herbal teas to oils, and for different purposes.

 Dandelions contain an interesting mix of minerals such as folate, copper, potassium, manganese and zinc as well as of Vitamins like B, C and D. However, the green leaves of the plant are an excellent source of Vitamin K and they have been found to provide almost 535% of one’s RDA.
-Studies are being conducted to better understand how this vitamin can help in fighting Alzheimer’s disease besides strengthening the bones in the body.
+Studies suggest that this vitamin can help prevent Alzheimer’s disease, in addition to strengthening the bones in the body.
 Vitamin A is also present in abundance in the leaves and can supplement around 112% of the body’s RDA.
-As it is well known, Vitamin A works wonders for the skin and enhances the vision too.
+As it is well known, Vitamin A works wonders for the skin and enhances vision too.
 The leaves have a naturally high content of fiber which removes toxins and other built up waste in the body effectively.
 The combination of steroids and alkaloids play a big role in boosting one’s health and the leaves are amply rich in antioxidants too.
 In short, the dandelion flower, root and the leaves have a whole wide range of benefits to offer which can greatly improve poor health.
 Let’s take a look at the many benefits that can be yours just by including this plant in your diet today.